 With hundreds of exciting startups entering The Pitch every year, it’s no surprise that those who make it to the final give us a convincing sell.
 The 2018 finalists were no exception.
 With innovative ideas, disruptive solutions and groundbreaking technology, these are all new businesses that we expect to hear lots more about in the near future.

-Whether you’re a startup applying for The Pitch 2019 or a small business looking for inspiration, watch and learn from their polished pitches…
+If you are a small business looking for inspiration, watch and learn from their polished pitches…

 How Oddbox wowed with its wonky veg box